Employment at the ROW Adventures Family of Companies

 When applying for a position with us, know that we demand a lot from our staff.
 One reason is that we provide a level of service that is well above the standard in the rafting, adventure travel, and outdoor resort arena.
 Another is that we expect our guides to excel at cultural and natural history interpretation – meaning our guides are continually learning about the resources where we operate so they can share this knowledge with our guests in engaging, entertaining ways.
 We look for people seeking to set the high watermark in their personal and professional lives.
 If you are a friendly, self-starting, energetic, creative and hard-working person with a love for people and the natural world, and are interested in a long-term relationship with ROW, we want to hear from you!

 ROW accepts applications for adventure field staff positions year-round.
 The bulk of seasonal hiring is usually completed by late March.
 All positions offer competitive pay, housing or camping at all outposts, free or reduced trips for friends and family, a Flexible Spending Account and other benefits.
 Employees have opportunities to experience an unmatched variety of rivers in the region, including Idaho’s Moyie, St. Joe, Coeur d’Alene, Lochsa, Middle Fork Clearwater, lower Selway, Jarbidge/Bruneau, Upper Owyhee, Salmon River Canyons, Snake River through Hells Canyon, and the Middle Fork of the Salmon; Montana’s Upper Missouri, Clark Fork and Blackfoot; Washington’s Spokane and; Oregon’s Rogue, Deschutes, Owyhee, Snake in Hells Canyon and Grande Ronde.
-Our adventure season begins in early May and runs into late September.
-The bulk of the season occurs mid-June to late August.
+Our USA adventure season begins in late April and runs into late September.
+Our peak season is from mid-June to late August.

 ROW’s administrative offices are located in Coeur d’Alene, ID.
-With the exception of local Coeur d’Alene activities, all our trips base out of dispersed locations.
+With the exception of local Coeur d’Alene activities, all our trips are based out of dispersed locations.
 Our main whitewater rafting warehouse is located in Clarkston, WA.
-We also maintain a warehouse in Salmon, ID, and facilities in Syringa, ID and have outposts in Moyie Springs, ID, Spokane, WA, Superior, MT, Great Falls, MT, and Merlin, OR.
+We also maintain a warehouse in Salmon, ID, and facilities in Syringa, ID and have outposts in Moyie Springs, ID, Spokane, WA, Superior, MT, Great Falls, MT, Maupin, OR and Merlin, OR.

 Please take a look at the available positions and fill out an online application.